 - Divide the dough into two equally sized balls.
 Place in an airtight container and let rest in the fridge for at least 15 minutes.

 - Carefully peel the top layer off of the wax paper.
-Invert the pie crust into a pie dish and carefully peel the wax paper off of the dough.
+Invert the pie crust into a pie plate and carefully peel the wax paper off of the dough.

 - Bake the pie dough according to pie recipe.